erikthalen/shopify-starter/readme.md

 theme = "123456789123"
 ...
 ```

-Where `theme` are the ID's you get from step 2 and 3.

 The repo is setup to handle one `development` and one `production` environment.
 Update this to your needs.
 If the theme will be deployed to multiple stores, the Github Action needs to be updated to run `shopify theme deploy` to all the targets/environments.